DavidAntliff/esp32-i2c-lcd1602/README.md

 ## Introduction

-This component provides useful access functions for the ...
+This component provides useful access functions for the I2C-LCD1602 device, which is compatible with the HD44780 LCD controller.
+It uses a PCF8574A Remote 8-bit I/O Expander over the I2C bus, allowing the controller to be programmed via I2C using 4-bit mode.

 It is written and tested for the [ESP-IDF](https://github.com/espressif/esp-idf) environment, version 2.1, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).